Rob Paulsen

 Robert Frederick Paulsen III (born March 11, 1956) is an American voice actor and voice director, known for his roles in numerous animated television series and films.
 He received a Daytime Emmy Award for Outstanding Performer in an Animated Program and three Annie Awards for his role as both Yakko and Pinky in the Animaniacs franchise.
-His other voice roles include: Hadji in The New Adventures of Jonny Quest (1986–1987) and The Real Adventures of Jonny Quest (1996–1997); Raphael in Teenage Mutant Ninja Turtles (1987–1996); P.J.
-Pete in Goof Troop (1992), A Goofy Movie (1995), and An Extremely Goofy Movie (2000); Jaq in Cinderella II: Dreams Come True (2002) and Cinderella III: A Twist in Time (2007); and Mac in The Looney Tunes Show (2011–2013) and Looney Tunes: Rabbits Run (2015).
+His other voice roles include: Hadji in The New Adventures of Jonny Quest (1986–1987) and The Real Adventures of Jonny Quest (1996–1997); Raphael in Teenage Mutant Ninja Turtles (1987–1996); Donatello in Teenage Mutant Ninja Turtles (2012–2017); P.J.
+Pete in Goof Troop (1992), A Goofy Movie (1995), and An Extremely Goofy Movie (2000); Toodles in Mickey Mouse Clubhouse (2006–2016); Mark Chang in The Fairly OddParents (2001–2017); Brick and Boomer in The Powerpuff Girls (1998–2005); Major Glory in Dexter's Laboratory (1996–2003); Carl Wheezer in Jimmy Neutron: Boy Genius (2001) and its TV series (2002–2006); Jaq in Cinderella II: Dreams Come True (2002) and Cinderella III: A Twist in Time (2007); and Mac in The Looney Tunes Show (2011–2013) and Looney Tunes: Rabbits Run (2015).

 Early life

-Robert Frederick Paulsen III was born in Detroit, Michigan, on March 11, 1956, the son of Bob and Lee Paulsen.
+Robert Frederick Paulsen III was born in Detroit, Michigan, on March 11, 1956.
 He grew up in Grand Blanc, Michigan, where he graduated from Grand Blanc High School in 1974.
 He sang in choirs throughout his youth and adolescence and began performing in plays in school, but his childhood idol was ice hockey player Gordie Howe, and he considered the arts to be a secondary career choice due to his primary interest in becoming a National Hockey League (NHL) player.
 He briefly attended the University of Michigan-Flint, but later dropped out and moved to Los Angeles in 1978 to pursue a career in show business, much to the disapproval of his father, who was a doctor and wanted Paulsen to pursue a more realistic career.
 He worked his first job as a musician, before pursuing voice acting full time.